Simply Wander

 Stansbury Island is also fairly remote with spotty cell service.
 Be sure to pack plenty of water and snacks and fill up with gas.

-I hope this guide will help you as you plan your visit to the pink lake at Stansbury Island, it is definitely one of Utah’s coolest hidden gems!
+I hope this guide will help you as you plan your visit to the pink lake at Stansbury Island.
+It is one of our favorite state parks, and definitely one of Utah’s coolest hidden gems!

 For more hidden gems in Utah, check out these guides: